sunmingtao/poker-hand-analysis/Leaks.md

 19. SB vs BB, turn should check raise nuts, especially when board favours villain's range (e.g. 89 on 5673)
 20. Overbet nut straight, but half pot full house that blocks top pair
 21. Called too much when "I know I am beat, but I can't fold".
-22. After losing a buy in or more, I find myself unable to make the fold I am supposed to make.
+22. **After losing a buy in or more, I find myself unable to make the fold I am supposed to make.
+And unable to make small bet when holding nutty hand.**
 23. When there is three broad way cards, facing river psb, one pair is never good.
 Only top two plus should consider calling.
 24. After check raise the turn, even not holding the nuts, still should bet large to balance the bluffs.
 Don't hope villain to bluff or thin value bet.
 25. Need to respect the pot size bet from a strong range.